The Missing Cross to Purity

 and disobey the word of God in their hearts and mouths;

-surely you all may see such are not the sons of God, and do not the works of God;
+surely you all may see these are not the sons of God, and do not do the works of God;

 Neither does that birth know the scriptures,